phoenixthrush/AniWorld-Downloader-Docs/docs/Usage/Command-Line Arguments/Syncplay/Syncplay.md

 # Syncplay

-## Syncplay Options

-Host anime sessions with friends using Syncplay for perfect sync.
+Host anime sessions with friends using Syncplay to ensure perfectly synchronized playback.
+Syncplay allows you to connect with others, share a room, and enjoy your favorite shows together in real-time.

 ### Hostname